Real-normalized differentials: limits on stable curves: -balanced approximation

-As we see in the proof of the main theorem~\ref{thm:zeroes} on limits of zeroes of RN differentials, the key idea is that the balancing condition~\ref{sigma-ek} for the jet of the differential at $q_e$ and the singular part at $q_{-e}$ ensures that the jump is sufficiently small, so that proposition~\ref{ARNPJP} applies, and yields a bound for the ARN solution, which ensures that this solution is smaller (for $\us$ sufficiently small) than the differentials themselves.
-We formalize this idea in the general notion of $m$-th order approximations.
-While not used for the proof of our main results, the notion of an $m$-th order approximation gives a general framework for understanding more precisely the asymptotic behavior of meromorphic differentials under degeneration.
+As we see in the proof of the main theorem~\ref{thm:zeroes} on limits of zeroes of RN differentials, the main motivation for introducing the balancing condition~\ref{sigma-ek} for the jet of the differential at $q_e$ and the singular part at $q_{-e}$ is to ensure that the jump is sufficiently small, so that proposition~\ref{ARNPJP} applies, and yields a bound for the ARN solution.
+This bound shows that for~$\us$ sufficiently small this ARN solution is smaller than the differentials themselves.
+In this appendix we develop this idea into a general notion of $m$-balanced approximations.
+The balancing construction used in the previous section will correspond to the case $m=0$ of this more general construction While not used for the proof of our main results, the notion of an $m$-balanced approximations for $m>0$ gives a general framework for future works aimed at understanding more precisely the asymptotic behavior of meromorphic differentials under degeneration.

 For a fixed $m\in\ZZ_{>0}$, we continue with the notation of the previous section.
 Denote by $W$ the set of all collections of RN meromorphic differentials $\Phi=\lbrace \Phi^v\rbrace$ on $C^v$ that have poles of order up to $m_\ell+1$ at each marked point $p_\ell$, are holomorphic away from the marked points and the preimages of the nodes, and have poles of order at most $m+1$ at the preimages of all nodes, with opposite residues at $q_e$ and $q_{-e}$ for any $e$.
 We note that $W$ is a finite-dimensional real vector space, and for further use denote $W_0\subset W$ the vector subspace of those differentials that are regular at all $p_\ell$, and have zero residue at any node (while still allowed to have a higher order pole there).
 For $\Phi\in W$ we denote by $u_{j,e}$ the coefficients of the Laurent series of $\Phi^{v(e)}$ at $q_e$, denote by $\sigma_e$ the singular part, and by $J_e$ the $m$-jet of the holomorphic part of $\Phi^{v(e)}$ plus the polar term of order $-1$.